 At the heart of Normandy gastronomy

 Normandy is famous for its local produce: butter, cheeses, cider, pommeau and, of course, the famous Calvados used for the "trou normand".
-Aware of the richness of this culinary tradition, the château boasts its own kitchen garden, orchard and herb garden, from which chef Samuel Gaspard draws his inspiration.
-His welcoming family-run gourmet restaurant, Le Séran, showcases the finest local produce: "Terrine de tomate de plein champs, sorbet sureau, crémeux Neufchâtel", "Turbot au gratin au vieux comté, blette crémeuse et glacé, algue du Croisic"...
-The menu celebrates the land-sea alliances so distinctive of Normandy, and the precision of the cooking and the quality of the presentation do the rest.
-We're in for a treat, and still don't understand why this restaurant isn't Michelin-starred.
+Aware of the richness of this culinary tradition, the château boasts its own kitchen garden, orchard and herb garden, from which chef Samuel Gaspar draws his inspiration.
+His family-friendly gourmet restaurant, Le Séran, showcases the finest local produce: “Turbot au gratin with aged Comté cheese, creamy glazed Swiss chard, and Croisic seaweed” and “Roasted veal fillet with savory, garden carrots, and Burgundy mustard.”
+The menu celebrates the land-sea combinations so distinctive of Normandy, while the precision of the cooking and the quality of the presentation do the rest.
+It's a real treat, and we still don't understand why this restaurant isn't Michelin-starred.
+The chef's CV is impressive, having worked in the kitchens of Stéphanie Le Quellec's gourmet restaurants in Paris, Le Burgundy and Le Taillevent, among others.

 For lunch, there's a change of atmosphere: the hotel offers a chic bistro menu, with picnic baskets prepared on request and available to take into the park.
 You can also dine each evening in a different location, exploring the thousand facets of the château in a playful, gourmet way.